ThomasCEG/ThomasCEG.github.io/_pages/research.md

 ---
 layout: archive
-title: "Research"
+title: ""
 permalink: /research/
 author_profile: true
 ---

-PUBLICATIONS
+Publications
 =====

 Thomas A., Massol O., Sévi B. (2022), How are Day-ahead Prices Informative for Predicting the Next Day's Consumption of Natural Gas?
 Evidence from France, The Energy Journal, vol. 43, n°5

-WORKING PAPERS
+Working paper
 =====

 Bet on a bubble asset?
 An optimal portfolio allocation strategy (2023), joint work with G. De Truchis (Univ.
 Orléans), E. Dumistrescu (Univ.
 Paris 2) and S. Fries (CREST and Vrije Univ).